Kim-Lancaster/portfolio/README.md

-# website
-My web/frontend developer website
+Hello and Welcome to my website and portfolio!
+My name is Kim,
+I am a front-end developer based in the United States.